-In addition to her academic work, since 2012 Sarah has been developing a parallel but complementary career as a broadcaster, specialising in particular in radio.
+In addition to her academic work, since 2012 Sarah has been developing a parallel but complementary career as a radio broadcaster.
 She was a BBC Radio 3 New Generation Thinker in 2013 and now has her own documentary series – Literary Pursuits – on BBC Radio 3 and a mini-series – Close Reading – on BBC Radio 4’s Open Book programme.
 She presents and appears regularly on BBC Radio 3 and BBC Radio 4.

 Sarah lives in Cambridge with her husband and two young children.
 She lives the everyday pressures of being a parent and a professional, and is politically committed to the feminist cause of producing professional and domestic environments that enable women to combine pursuing a successful career with motherhood.